SwidgeTeam/swidge/README.md

 ### Running Vagrant

 If for some reason you cannot run Docker on your machine, or you have trouble with some OS-specific dependencies configurations, you can just run everything inside a Vagrant box.
-For that, [follow these steps](docs/run_forked_chains.md).
+For that, [follow these steps](docs/run_vagrant.md).

 ## Running the whole system in local

-In order to execute the whole lifecycle of a transaction on your loal machine, [follow these steps](docs/run_forked_chains.md).
+In order to execute the whole lifecycle of a transaction on your local machine, [follow these steps](docs/run_forked_chains.md).

 ## Git workflow